gjuchault/pg-ination/README.md

 **Limitations**:

 - You must have a unique, always-increasing `id` field (eg. UUIDv7)
 - You can't use sort by fields that do not come directly from the table (that would be a limitation for the next/previous page).
-[Example below](#subquery-pattern)
+[Example below using a subquery to fix it](#subquery-pattern)

 ## Options